MCDReforged/MCDReforged/doc/rtext.md

 - Message is `Lobby`
 - When you click it, it'll execute `/server lobby`

-Tips: You can use `c(action, value)` instead of `set_click_event(action, value)`
+Tips: You can use `c(action, value)` instead of `set_click_event(action, value)`, they have the same effect

 ### set_hover_text(\*args)

-The floating text displayed when your mouse floating at the text
+The floating text display when your mouse floating at the text

-If you don't know `*arg` you need to read this https://book.pythontips.com/en/latest/args_and_kwargs.html

 `*arg` will be used to Initialize [RTextList](#RTextList)